pydemo/prep-logs/aws_dev_prep.md

 What option below is the geographic limit of an EC2 security group?|regions What is a circular dependency in AWS CloudFormation?
 Routing tables|Work at subnet level
-NACLs| Work at protocol level. stateless
-Security groups| Work at instance level
+NACLs| Work at protocol level. stateless -responce traffic must be specified.
+DENY rules Security groups| Work at instance level.
+Provide security at protocol,port level. no DENY rules.
+Stateful